Free will is about the future, beyond the present and the past, always about a becoming.

 Hindus: as all is with and within the universe, and as nothing is outside the universe, there is no free will.

 Buddhists believe in liberty in action but not in free agents as one goes from one set of momentary elements to another one (all out of one’s control); therefore there is no true freedom.

 If everything is one, why are we, others and things apart?
 Coming to life is separating from the source, becoming oneself - there needs to be a split, an emergence for the individual life to flourish.
 Independence is a necessary illusion for life.
 Death is a reunion with the whole, and pre-birth was a Promise, a notional life embedded in the whole.

 If you believe that there is a destiny, predetermined, then all can be mapped out without mystery.
 More likely, we will always be missing a full view, with elements outside of our field of comprehension or imagination.
 And even if we are at 99% understanding, it is the last 1% that will alter the future.
 A Joker can always change everything.

 If you don’t just define yourself just as separate from « others » you will be happier, be understanding and accepting of their actions, and be less bothered or judgmental.
 Or if you think of life as a game, as a play, they will seem like a spectacle.
 You are a participant in what you view as a performance, giving you some ease.

 Life is a game.
 If you doubt it, death and randomness will remind you.
-That doesn’t take away that you might want to be good at it; still it is just a game which you cannot control.
+That doesn’t take away that you might want to be good at it; yet beyond your control.